CharlesAverill/Picinae/print_segments/README.md

        Rewrites Riscv32 binaries to have CFI

 OPTIONS
+       --handler-linux-abort
+           Inserts a linux syscall to kill(getpid(), ABORT)

+       --handler-none
+           (default) Insert no abort handler for CFI faults

        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of `auto', `pager', `groff' or `plain'.
 With `auto', the format is `pager` or